Digitize educational and entertaining materials that our client has been mailing to prisoners.

 We also discussed the prisoner's ability to upload their work.
 Although the physical submission of letters is done manually by the prisoners, we agreed that there should be an instruction interface within the prisoner's app to guide them through this process.

-Features:
+Main Features:

-Dashboard for display of content
+Dashboard for display of content.

-Search in case users want to look for specific content such as author of poem
+Search in case users want to look for specific content such as author of poem.

 Sketches